Morganplant/Crowd-Detection-System/Project Documents/Report/Introduction - Section.md

 ## Motivations

-The reason that I wanted to design and implement this kind of system is multi-faceted, I have played many games that revolve around resource management and allocation[5], which has somewhat shaped me into a more efficiency focused person.
-My second reason is for Academic Growth and Problem Solving, I often find myself looking for the next problem to solve and the opportunity to create a system that not only will solve an issue that I've run into many times but one that solves an issue and also could provide a safer environment for protests and the whole of campus during epidemics was too tempting.
+My reason is for Academic Growth and Problem Solving, I often find myself looking for the next problem to solve and at the time of COVID-19 it seemed appropriate to develop some form of detection system, to help avoid infection, This would help in the case that an epidemic or pandemic where to occur again, as the system would be able to tell where the busiest areas are and notify users, this means that users could then avoid those areas, to avoid infection.

+This system would also be a great advantage to avoid queues in stores / cafes / other areas, it would allow the user to locate busy areas and then be able to plan around that new data, currently there is no such system that helps with this hence why I thought it would be an interesting and challenging problem to solve.

 ## Ethics

 During development of Crowd Pulse it is important to consider the ethical concerns and implement strategies to address these concerns such as privacy and data security.
+However Ethics will be talked about in much more detail later in this report.

 ### Privacy